Optimal Local Simulations of a Quantum Singlet

 The setup with two independent lawns can be treated analogously.
 In this case, two discrete lawn configurations need to be accounted for, with $s_i$ belonging to the first discrete lawn and $s_j$ to the complement of the second discrete lawn, respectively.

 We use an efficient global optimization protocol based on simulated annealing to find the optimal grasshopper lawn shapes (which correspond to ground states of the discrete Ising model).
-Details of the implementation are provided in the companion paper~\cite{llamas2024sphericallongpaper}.
+Details are provided in the companion paper~\cite{llamas2024sphericallongpaper}.

-\paragraph{Results. } While it has been previously known~\cite{chistikov2020globehopping} that hemispherical lawns cannot be optimal solutions to the one-lawn spherical grasshopper problem for almost any value of the jump angle $\theta$, the specific shapes of the optimal solutions and the associated probabilities remained open questions.
-Here we present our numerical results for these quantities in the one- and two-lawn setups, and interpret them in the quantum information context.
+\paragraph{Results. } While it has been previously known~\cite{chistikov2020globehopping} that hemispherical lawns cannot be optimal solutions to the one-lawn spherical grasshopper problem for almost any value of $\theta$, the specific shapes of the optimal solutions and the associated probabilities remained open questions.
+Here we present our numerical results for these quantities and interpret them in the quantum information context.

-For jump angles $\theta\lesssim 0.41\pi$, numerically found optimal lawn shapes resemble cogwheels in both the one-lawn and two-lawn setups (see Fig.~\ref{fig:both-cogwheels}), in analogy to the planar problem.
+For jump angles $\theta\lesssim 0.41\pi$, numerically found optimal lawns resemble cogwheels in both the one-lawn and two-lawn setups (see Fig.~\ref{fig:both-cogwheels} for examples), as in the planar problem for jump distances $d \lesssim 0.57$.
 Due to the antipodal condition, the number of cogs per lawn must be odd.
-For the planar grasshopper problem the optimal number of cogs was found to be well-described by the number of edges of a polygon inscribed in the unit area disk, such that the polygon edge length is close to the grasshopper jump length~\cite{goulko2017grasshopper, llamas2023grasshopper}.
-Higher modes with larger numbers of cogs were found to give local optima of the planar problem~\cite{llamas2023grasshopper}.
+In the planar problem, the optimal cog number was found to be well-described by the number of edges of a polygon inscribed in the unit-area disk, such that the polygon edge length is close to the grasshopper jump length~\cite{goulko2017grasshopper, llamas2023grasshopper}.
+Higher modes with more cogs were found to give local optima~\cite{llamas2023grasshopper}.
 The spherical grasshopper problem exhibits similar behavior, with the optimal number of cogs in the one-lawn setup found to be the odd integer nearest to $2\pi/\theta$, which implies that the distance between the cogs approximates the jump length.
 Higher modes, i.e.\ odd integers nearest to $4\pi/\theta$, $6\pi/\theta$, and so on, represent local optima of the problem.